Jobs in Melbourne

-Find more information on the Australian Immigration’s website: http://www.immi.gov.au/Visas/Pages/417.aspx
+Find more information on the Australian Immigration’s website

 Travel and Health Insurance

-You should have travel insurance when coming to Australia.
-In fact, medical insurance is strongly reccommended by the Australian Immigration when you are on a Working Holiday visa.
+You should have travel insurance when coming to Australia and medical insurance is strongly recommended by Australian Immigration when you are on a Working Holiday visa.

 To open a bank account you need your passport and proof of address.
-Urban Central Hostel will help you out with the latter!
+Urban Central can provide you with the address letter.

 Tax File Number